Matilda Rose Cantwell, M.S.W. ’96

 College Chaplain, Director of Religious and Spiritual Life

-Smith College acknowledges that its campus is built within the ancestral homelands of the Nonotuck peoples.
-We also recognize our present-day neighboring indigenous nations: The Nipmuc and the Wampanoag to the East, the Mohegan and Pequot to the South, the Mohican to the West and the Abenaki to the North.
-We acknowledge, too, the presence of Native people among us.
+We acknowledge that this campus is built within the ancestral homelands of the Nonotuck peoples.
+We recognize our present-day neighboring Indigenous nations: the Nipmuc and the Wampanoag to the East, the Mohegan and Pequot to the South, the Mohican to the West, and the Abenaki to the North.
+We acknowledge, too, the presence of Native people among and all around us.

 Today we welcome you watching from all over the world, we welcome all alums—you are no less present with us than you would be if you were here among us.
 In fact, today is a special Ivy Day.
 Maybe it’s the best Ivy Day ever, actually.
 For today more than ever we praise that which was once a tiny lone shoot will extend its tendrils into a new world.
 You seniors will grow between the cracks of the justice system, the health system, the capitalist system, the climate-eroding system; you will break the bricks and smash the mortar.
 We praise you alumnae from wherever you are watching us for how Smith nourishes you from the inside and you nourish us.
 The quad and the gates, Seeyle and new Neilson, will wait for and welcome you home, when you return in body or spirit.

 Praise Paradise Pond that was dredged and refilled this spring and is now high on its banks and teeming with promise.
 Praise all that lived and grew, pandemic or not, and praise the river, remembering how it will always buoy up our spirits as we imagine walking along its banks.

 Praise the Zoom hosts, alternate or primary, praise the webcast managers—even the Netflix bingers and the TikTok obsessors; praise all ways of coping.

 Praise rest and the spirit that claims it.
 (You all can clap whenever you want, by the way.)